U.S. Route 401: History

 US 401 was established in 1957 as a renumbering of US 15A, from Sumter to Raleigh, and NC 59, from Raleigh to Norlina; it is the third and current route to bear the name.

 In 1967, northbound US 401 was rerouted along South Street west onto McDowell Street, formally using Lenoir Street, in Raleigh.
 That same year, US 401 was rerouted onto a bypass route northwest of downtown Fayetteville, replacing part of NC 59; its old alignment became US 401 Business.
 In 1971, US 52/US 401 was placed on a new bypass northwest of Darlington; its old alignment became US 52 Business.
 In 1984, US 401 was rerouted along the eastern half of the Raleigh Beltline (Tom Bradshaw Freeway and Cliff Benson Beltline); its former alignment through downtown Raleigh was downgraded to secondary roads.
 In 1991, US 401 was rerouted back through downtown Raleigh after I-440 was established along the entire Raleigh Beltline.
 In 2001, US 401 was extended north, in concurrency with US 1, to its current northern terminus to I-85, north of Norlina.
 On July 16, 2015, US 401 was placed onto new four-lane superstreet alignment bypassing east of Rolesville; its former alignment through downtown Rolesville became US 401 Business.

-The first US 401 existed between 1926-1931, solely in Virginia, it was replaced by US 52.
-The second US 401 existed between 1932-1934, in North Carolina and South Carolina, it was replaced by US 15 and US 15A.
+The first US 401 existed between 1926 and 1931, solely in Virginia, it was replaced by US 52.
+The second US 401 existed between 1932 and 1934, in North Carolina and South Carolina, it was replaced by US 15 and US 15A.

-Future

-Considered an important link between Fayetteville, Lillington and Raleigh, NCDOT has set up the US 401 Corridor Study.
-The purpose of the study is to identify deficiencies in the existing corridor and develop alternatives for accommodating future growth in traffic volumes (i.e. widen to multi-lanes).
-The corridor study also includes NC 55 and NC 210.
-Estimated costs for all road improvements along the corridor is around $193–222.6 million.
-Property acquisition and construction is unfunded at this time.